-Although rhetoric and citizenship have always informed one another, in the last century, rhetoricians have often written primarily for traditional academic audiences.
-There are good reasons for this, but I am increasingly interested in the important of rhetoric’s connections to citizenship beyond the academy.
-And I am increasingly committed to connecting my scholarly work to public needs and interests.
-In my case, this includes writing/speaking for more public audiences (such as the pieces linked below), engaging in public advocacy and social justice work, and popularizing research-based ideas.
-My goal, ultimately, is to facilitate productive connections between rhetoric and the citizens it is supposed to serve.
+Rhetoric and citizenship have always informed one another, but in the last century, rhetoricians have often ended up written primarily for academic audiences.
+There are good reasons for this, but I’m increasingly interested in rhetoric’s connections to citizenship beyond the academy.
+And I am increasingly committed to connecting my scholarly work to public interests.
+This includes trying to write/speak for public audiences, engaging in public advocacy & social justice work, and popularizing rhetorical research.
+My goal, ultimately, is to facilitate connections between rhetoric & the citizens it’s supposed to serve.

 “Making Spaces for Diverse Writing Practice” with Cindy Baer.
 Literacy & NCTE: The Official Blog of the National Council of Teachers of English.
 NCTE.
 17 Dec.
 2016

 “The Timeless Wisdom of a Plagiarized Convention Speech.”
 The University Press of Colorado Blog.
 University Press of Colorado.
 25 Oct.
 2016.

 “Why It Is Worth Reconsidering the Common Sense about Bureaucracy.”
 The University Press of Colorado Blog.
 University Press of Colorado.
 08 Jun.
 2016.

 “Why Donald Trump’s Promises of Disaster Might be Part of His Appeal.”
 Ten Miles Square.
 The Washington Monthly.
 31 Mar.
 2016.